the-fearless-knight/mass/README.md

 ## What this script does:

 * Checks if the target is online (via fping)
-* Bruteforces subdomains via the 'subdomains-top1million-5000.txt' in Seclists (Change it if needed)
+* Bruteforces subdomains using 'subdomains-top1million-5000.txt' in Seclists (Change it if needed)
 * Interacts directly with the target (like directory enumeration), instead of relying on public data

 ## What will you need: